 - All stomas are as individual as the people who have them.
-They vary in size, shape, and where they are on the body. - After surgery, your stoma will be swollen.
-As this swelling subsides, your stoma will change in size and possibly shape.
-It's therefore important to measure your stoma after every pouching system change for the first eight weeks, and periodically thereafter, to ensure your pouching system is the correct size. - Due to the initial swelling after surgery, a urostomy stoma often has two tiny tubes coming out of it.
-These are called stents.
-The stents help the urine to flow freely from the stoma until the swelling goes down.
-Your doctor will then remove them, or they may come out on their own. - Your stoma should be shiny, wet and red, much like the inside of your mouth.
+They vary in size, shape, and location on the body. - It's important to understand that because the stoma has no control muscle (also called a sphincter muscle), you cannot control the stool coming out of the stoma. - After surgery, your stoma will be swollen.
+This swelling will subside, and your stoma will change in size and possibly shape.
+The stoma can also change in size if your weight changes.
+It is therefore important to measure your stoma after every pouching system change for the first eight weeks, and periodically thereafter, to ensure your pouching system is the correct size. - Your stoma should be shiny, wet and red, much like the inside of your mouth.
 Your stoma has no nerve endings, so it will not hurt when you touch it.
 However, it may bleed slightly if irritated or rubbed.
 This light bleeding is normal.
-If bleeding continues or you are bleeding from inside your stoma, contact your doctor or your WOC nurse. - The skin around your stoma (peristomal skin) should look like the skin on the rest of your abdomen.
-To keep peristomal skin healthy, it's important to avoid irritation by keeping urine away from your skin. - As noted above, you should regularly measure the size of your stoma (especially for the first eight weeks) and clean the skin around your stoma when you change your pouching system.
-This will help ensure that your pouching solution fits properly and the skin around your stoma stays healthy. - If you notice that the skin around your stoma has become red, irritated, itchy or sore, contact your WOC nurse.
+If the bleeding continues or you are bleeding from inside your stoma, contact your doctor or WOC nurse. - The skin around your stoma (peristomal skin) should look like the skin on the rest of your belly.
+To keep peristomal skin healthy, it's important to avoid irritation by keeping stool away from your skin.
+As noted above, regularly measuring the size of your stoma (especially for the first eight weeks) ensures that your pouching system fits properly and helps prevent stool from leaking onto your skin. - If you notice that the skin around your stoma has become red, irritated, itchy or sore, contact your WOC nurse.